2017 Tournament Rules

 - Disorderly conduct and physical/verbal assault will not be tolerated and will result in expulsion from the park for the remainder of the tournament.

-- Private vehicles are prohibited on turf surfaces, sidewalks, service driveways and emergency zones.
+- Private vehicles are prohibited on grass surfaces, sidewalks, service driveways and emergency zones.
 All vehicles must be in proper designated parking areas.
 Violators will be ticketed and towed at owner’s expense.

 The Nationals has a medical team that will be onsite for the duration of the event.
 It is important to remember that our medical team are not medical doctors.
 They will provide basic first aid, determine the severity of injuries and make recommendations as to whether or not a player should see a doctor or go to an emergency room.
-The staff are employees of the local hospital closest to the facility.
+The staff are certified athletic trainers.

 No warm-ups on the infields.
 All pre-game warm-ups will need to be made in the outfield grass.
 No soft-tossing into fences.

 Home/visitor for pool play will be determined by a coin flip before the game.
 Higher seed has the option (choice) of home/visitor in the elimination rounds.